docrostov/loatherContest/README.md

 That’s right – your goal is to beat Autoscend.
 But this won’t be easy.
 To even up the playing field, we’re letting Autoscend use a pretty well stocked account.
 Autoscend will be run through the path by the hot piece of ASS known colloquially as chat mod [Kenny Kamakazi](http://forums.kingdomofloathing.com/vb/member.php?u=191620).
 And guess what, folks.
 Kenny has everything.
 Kenny owns every standard IOTM, every familiar, every perm… just, you know.
 Everything.
 Autoscend has it all at its disposal.

 However!
 That’s not the end of the line.
 Our robot overlords aren't getting gold stars in -every- path, after all.
 There’s a ton of tricky IOTM strategies that Autoscend doesn’t use, and a lot of little speedy routing things that Autoscend simply cannot do.
 At its core, Autoscend is made to finish ascensions, not necessarily finish them as fast as a clever speedrunner can.
 And it’s unlikely that Autoscend is going to make it to a 1-day softcore during this path, either, so that’s one way to beat the pants off of Autoscend – just ascend A Shrunken Adventurer Am I (known for the rest of this document as “SMOL”) in one day.
 Easy peasy.
 (OK, it’s not easy peasy.
-But it’s possible, [people have already done it](http://www.koldb.com/searchresults.php?type=normal&path=shrunk&event=ns13&evdir=after&rank=1&hilite=2338119#1) -- and folks completed 1-day softcore runs was BEFORE Asym dropped an IOTM that saves 20+ turns per day.)
+But it’s possible, [people have already done it](http://www.koldb.com/searchresults.php?type=normal&path=shrunk&event=ns13&evdir=after&rank=1&hilite=2338119#1) -- and folks completed 1-day softcore runs BEFORE Asym dropped BoFA!)

 > **CAN YOU PUT WHAT WE NEED TO DO IN BULLETPOINT FORMAT?**

 Sure thing, buddy.

-- Ascend in SMOL (either Normal or Hardcore; both will have leaderboards) before the end of the season
+- Ascend in SMOL (either Normal or Hardcore; both will have leaderboards)
 - Put up a run that is faster by days or turns than Kenny’s autoscend runs
-- Submit your run log via either [ScotchLog](https://github.com/docrostov/ScotchLog) or [KOLMafioso](https://kolmafioso.app/) to KOL user and czar of garbage "sweaty bill" (#1515124); his discord handle is "sweatybill", if you'd rather send it that way.
+- Submit your run log via either [ScotchLog](https://github.com/docrostov/ScotchLog) or [KOLMafioso](https://kolmafioso.app/) to KOL user "sweaty bill" (#1515124)

 And that’s it!